-Effective the first day of the month after the employee completes their waiting period as defined in Article 23.3(a) employees will be enrolled in the basic provincial medical plan for the employee and their families.
+Effective the first day of the month after the employee completes their probationary period, eligible employees, (as identified in Clause 23.4[c]) will be enrolled in the basic provincial medical plan for the employee and their families.
 The Employer will pay 100% of the premium.